johannesgiorgis/move_37/week01_markov_decision_processes/week01_notes.md

 - We can compute the value function using the Bellman Equation which expresses the Value of any State as the sum of the immediate Reward plus the Value of the State that follows

-## Google Dopamine
+### Google Dopamine
 Google recently released a research framework for fast prototyping of reinforcement learning algorithms called "Dopamine".
 They say that it aims to fill the need for a small, easily grokked codebase in which users can freely experiment with wild ideas (speculative research).
-In this live stream i'll test it out, try out a few basic reinforcement learning algorithms and compare it to similar frameworks.
+In this live stream I'll test it out, try out a few basic reinforcement learning algorithms and compare it to similar frameworks.
 You can code along with me using CoLab.
 Get hype!

 **Learning Resources**:
 - [Youtube Video](https://www.youtube.com/watch?v=FWFoyFjeAaM)